Skjoldrun/Skjoldrun.github.io/docs/csharp/rest-api-key-auth.md

 # RestApiKeyAuthEDU

 This article demonstrates how you can implement authentication on a restful API with keys.
 Consumer will need to provide accepted keys to call API endpoints.
-The implementations work without any new pakages and implements a request pipeline middleware.
+The implementations work without any new packages and implements a request pipeline middleware.

 ## API key and middleware

 This approach uses the authentication with a fixed API key from a secrets store or the configuration.
-It hides the complete API behind the Authentication and all endpoint allways need a mathcing key.
+It hides the complete API behind the Authentication and all endpoint always need a matching key.

 **Key storage**